 How to Get to Bali, Crete

 Bali is one of the easiest places to reach in Crete.
-If you are flying into Heraklion’s Nikos Kazantzakis International Airport, you can pick up a car at the rental center directly at the airport and be on the road in no time or at the Rental Center in Bali.
+If you are flying into Heraklion’s Nikos Kazantzakis International Airport, you can pick up a car at the rental center directly at the airport and be on the road in no time or just book a car rental in Bali and Rental Center Crete will bring it to your hotel.
 The drive will be about 45 minutes.
 If you’re taking a ferry to the port of Rethymno, then a car can be waiting for you in the port.
 The drive will take you about a half an hour.
 In both cases, the road is good and the drive is lovely.

 If you would like to take the KTEL public bus, there are frequent trips throughout the day.
 For schedules, check here.